 My work is composed of exuberantly whimsical abstractions, where color and organic forms prevail.
 Using every-day observances as an influence, layers of pigment construct layers of meaning.
 By considering personal moments and interactions of the universal human experience, the spectator is drawn in to a fictitious and heartwarming universe that emerges bit by bit.
 Works appear as dreamlike images in which past and present merge; nostalgia, sentiment and a sense of utopian harmony often play a role as a means of adding charm to everyday life.

 As an artist, I enjoy the exchange between the artwork and the viewer, and I encourage the viewer to make his or her own connections to the work.
 As such, my works do not reference a specific identifiable form- thereby allowing the imagery to facilitate fluidity in meaning and multifaceted interpretations based on the life experiences of the viewer- be it vintage television sets, aristocratic fruit, or hanging lanterns...
 Frequently the viewer's own sense of nostalgia comes to light.

 Aesthetically, I am influenced by a broad range of styles: the line work of the Ancient Mayans, the bright colors and compositions of Pop Art, the fantasy of Surrealism and our Postmodern Visual Culture.

-A note specific to my more recent portait works:
+A note specific to my more recent portrait works:

-Aside from making colorful works of art, some of Caren's more favorite things are: Time with family & friends, her dogs Poppy & Tuggy the pug, coffee, optimism & all things retro.
+Aside from making colorful works of art, some of Caren's most favorite things are: Time with family & friends, her dogs Poppy & Tuggy the pug, coffee, optimism & all things retro.